What does the curriculum contain?

 You are a professional chef or entrepreneur and wish to learn French culinary techniques and become a classically trained chef.

 You are willing and capable to enter the apprentice program in a restaurant.
-You have found a restaurant where you can start as an apprentice chef.
+You have found a restaurant where you can start as a beginner chef.

 What is expected of you?